One in eight women will be diagnosed with breast cancer at some point in their lives. Early detection is key to surviving this disease.

 Being a woman and getting older are the most significant risk factors for breast cancer.
 More than three out of four women who get breast cancer have no family history or high-risk factors.
 So, even if you have neither of those things, you should be screened regularly.

 We at Mount Sinai want to help.
-We offer educational events and a mobile mammography program that brings diagnostic technology to all five boroughs of New York City.
+We offer a mobile mammography program that brings diagnostic technology to all five boroughs of New York City.
 Our goal is to help all women 40 and over get annual screening mammograms.
 We want to catch breast cancer as early as possible, when it can be most easily treated.

 A screening mammogram is an X-ray picture of the breast.
 The images can show cancer before you or your health care provider can feel it (very early stage breast cancer).
 This is important because the best time to diagnose breast cancer is before you have symptoms.